-13. Improving Safety - Funding is provided to increase correctional officer staffing levels in medium security housing units on the day shift, consistent with staffing model changes recommended by the Statewide Security Advisory Committee.
+15. Improving Safety - Funding is provided to increase correctional officer staffing levels in medium security housing units on the day shift and in stand-alone minimum security facilities on graveyard shift, consistent with staffing model changes recommended by the Statewide Security Advisory Committee.